 There could be a number of things causing your line to clog, but here’s a lineup of the most likely culprits:

 - Tree roots: Trees seek water, and your sewer line is a plentiful source of moisture, especially if there are weaknesses or leaks in the pipes.
 Dryer times call for drastic measures, and tree roots are smart.
-A tree at your neighbour’s house down the block may reach all the way to your sewer line for water!
+A tree at your neighbor’s house down the block may reach all the way to your sewer line for water!
 Eventually, roots can break into your sewer line, causing a clog.

 - Flushed foreign objects: Children’s toys, feminine hygiene products, thick toilet paper, or paper towels—even “flushable” wipes—can cause blockage to occur in your sewer line.
 The only things that should be flushed down your toilet are water, human waste, and biodegradable toilet paper.
 Anything more, and you might find yourself with some serious damage.